sfiggins/katacoda-scenariosv2/kip1/kube-scheduler/step1.md

 Pay attention to the STATUS of the pods you find, they should all be either "Running" or "Completed" anything else might a reason to further investigate the Pod.

 If the "RESTARTS" columns is anything over 0 might indicate an issue the Pod as well.

+If you found a pod on "Pending" status go to the next step.